Supermartingales as Radon-Nikodym densities and related measure extensions: Introduction

 \subsection{Structure of the paper}

-The paper is structured as follows: We conclude the introduction by a short overview of the notation used in the following.
-Section~\ref{S:FollmerMeasure} introduces the notion of the F\"ollmer measure associated to a supermartingale.
-Section~\ref{S:results} contains the main results concerning existence and (non-)uniqueness of F\"ollmer measures.
-Sections~\ref{s:foellmer on path space} and \ref{s:finitely additive} then consist of the proofs of those results and of some pedagogical examples.
+The paper is structured as follows: we conclude the \hyperref[sec1]{Introduction} by a short overview of the notation used in the following.
+Section~\ref{SFollmerMeasure} introduces the notion of the F\"ollmer measure associated to a supermartingale.
+Section~\ref{Sresults} contains the main results concerning existence and (non)uniqueness of F\"ollmer measures.
+Sections~\ref{sfoellmeronpathspace} and \ref {sfinitelyadditive} then consist of the proofs of those results and of some pedagogical examples.

-Appendix~\ref{A:multiplicative} recalls results concerning the multiplicative decomposition of a supermartingale, which will be used in the proofs of Sections~\ref{s:foellmer on path space} and \ref{s:finitely additive}.
-Appendix~\ref{A:measure} provides a collection of definitions and results concerning relevant measure-theoretic spaces.
-Appendix~\ref{A:extension} discusses results concerning the extension of measures and Appendix~\ref{A:path space} lists important properties of the canonical path space.
-Appendix~\ref{A:Fatou} shows how the approximation techniques used to prove the existence of the F\"ollmer finitely additive measure can be modified to show that any supermartingale can be approximated, in the sense of Fatou, by uniformly integrable martingales, provided the underlying probability space supports a Brownian motion.
+Appendix~\ref{Afiltration} reviews modifications of processes if the filtration is not augmented by null sets.
+Appendix~\ref{Amultiplicative} recalls results concerning the multiplicative decomposition of a supermartingale, which will be used in the proofs of Sections~\ref{sfoellmeronpathspace} and \ref {sfinitelyadditive}.
+Appendix~\ref{Ameasure} provides a collection of definitions and results concerning relevant measure-theoretic spaces.
+Appendix~\ref {Aextension} discusses results concerning the extension of measures and Appendix~\ref{Apathspace} lists important properties of the canonical path space.

-Appendix~\ref{A:E} extends the discussion of non-uniqueness of the F\"ollmer finitely additive measure and illustrates that the uniqueness claim of the Carath\'eodory extension theorem does not hold among the class of finitely additive measures.
-Finally, Appendix~\ref{A:alternative} provides an alternative and insightful proof of one lemma concerning the non-uniqueness of the F\"ollmer finitely additive measure.
+Appendix~\ref{AFatou} shows how the approximation techniques used to prove the existence of the F\"ollmer finitely additive measure can be modified to show that any supermartingale can be approximated, in the sense of Fatou, by uniformly integrable martingales, provided the underlying probability space supports a Brownian motion.
+Appendix~\ref{AE} extends the discussion of nonuniqueness of the F\" ollmer finitely additive measure and illustrates that the uniqueness claim of the Carath\'eodory extension theorem does not hold among the class of finitely additive measures.
+Finally, Appendix~\ref {Aalternative} provides an alternative and insightful proof of one lemma concerning the nonuniqueness of the F\"ollmer finitely additive measure.